jagolu/nameChanger/README.md

 public class JavaApplication1 {

     public static void main(String[] args) {
-        boolean changeSubDir = true;  //For the option "Change the sub dirs" boolean beginWithMayus = true; //For the options "Begin with capital letters" boolean changeWithLowBar = true; //For the option "Change spaces with low bar" boolean changeWithScript = false; //For the option "Change spaces with script" boolean changeWithMayus = false; //For the option "Delete space (Next letter on capital)" boolean changeWithoutMayus = false; //For the option "Delete space" boolean changeDirsName = true; //For the option "Change dirs name" boolean changeFileName = true; //For the option "Change files name" boolean eraseAccentMarks = true; //For the option "Erase accent marks" boolean deleteLastSpace = true; //For the option "Delete last spaces" boolean changeRootDir = true; //For the option "Change the root dir name" String rootDir = "path_to_my_file_or_directory"; //The absolute path to the file or directory
+        //For the option "Change the sub dirs" boolean changeSubDir = true;
+        //For the options "Begin with capital letters" boolean beginWithMayus = true;
+        //For the option "Change spaces with low bar" boolean changeWithLowBar = true;
+        //For the option "Change spaces with script" boolean changeWithScript = false;
+        //For the option "Delete space (Next letter on capital)" boolean changeWithMayus = false;
+        //For the option "Delete space"
+        boolean changeWithoutMayus = false;
+        //For the option "Change dirs name"
+        boolean changeDirsName = true;
+        //For the option "Change files name"
+        boolean changeFileName = true;
+        //For the option "Erase accent marks"
+        boolean eraseAccentMarks = true;
+        //For the option "Delete last spaces"
+        boolean deleteLastSpace = true;
+        //For the option "Change the root dir name" boolean changeRootDir = true;
+        //The absolute path to the file or directory String rootDir = "path_to_my_file_or_directory";

         ArrayList<String> badFiles = new ArrayList<String>();

-        NameChanger nc = new NameChanger(changeSubDir, beginWithMayus, changeWithLowBar, changeWithScript, changeWithMayus, changeWithoutMayus, changeDirsName, changeFileName, eraseAccentMarks, deleteLastSpace,
+        NameChanger nc = new NameChanger(changeSubDir, beginWithMayus, changeWithLowBar, changeWithScript, changeWithMayus, changeWithoutMayus, changeDirsName,
-            changeRootDir, rootDir));
+            changeFileName, eraseAccentMarks, deleteLastSpace, changeRootDir, rootDir));

        badFiles =  nc.changeTheNames();
-/*-----------------------------------------------------------GETTERS---SETTERS--------------------------------------------------------*/
+/*---------------------------------GETTERS---SETTERS-----------------------------------------*/
-       nc.setChangeSubDir(true); //For the option "Change the sub dirs" nc.setBeginWithMayus(true); //For the options "Begin with capital letters" nc.setChangeWithLowBar(true); //For the option "Change spaces with low bar" nc.setChangeWithScript(false); //For the option "Change spaces with script" nc.setChangeWithMayus(false); //For the option "Delete space (Next letter on capital)" nc.setChangeWithoutMayus(false);  //For the option "Delete space"
+       //For the option "Change the sub dirs" nc.setChangeSubDir(true);
+       //For the options "Begin with capital letters" nc.setBeginWithMayus(true);
+       //For the option "Change spaces with low bar" nc.setChangeWithLowBar(true);
+       //For the option "Change spaces with script" nc.setChangeWithScript(false);
+       //For the option "Delete space (Next letter on capital)" nc.setChangeWithMayus(false);
-       nc.setChangeDirsName(true); //For the option "Change dirs name" nc.setChangeFileName(true); //For the option "Change files name" nc.setEraseAccentMarks(true); //For the option "Erase accent marks" nc.setDeleteLastSpace(true); //For the option "Delete last spaces" nc.setChangeRootDir(true); //For the option "Change the root dir name" nc.setRootDir(new File("absolute_path_to_your_directory_or_file"); //The absolute path to the file or directory nc.setRootDir("absolute_path_to_your_directory_or_file"); //The absolute path to the file or directory

-       boolean changeSubDir = nc.getChangeSubDir(); //The option "Change the sub dirs" boolean beginWithMayus = nc.getBeginWithMayus(); //The options "Begin with capital letters" boolean changeWithLowBar = nc.getChangeWithLowBar(); //The option "Change spaces with low bar" boolean changeWithScript = nc.getChangeWithScript(); //The option "Change spaces with script" boolean changeWithMayus = nc.getChangeWithMayus(); //The option "Delete space (Next letter on capital)" boolean changeWithoutMayus = nc.getChangeWithoutMayus(); //The option "Delete space" boolean changeDirsName = nc.getChangeDirsName(); //The option "Change dirs name" boolean changeDirsName = nc.getChangeFileName(); //The option "Change files name" boolean changeFileName = nc.getEraseAccentMarks(); //The option "Erase accent marks" boolean deleteLastSpace = nc.getDeleteLastSpace(); //The option "Delete last spaces" boolean changeRootDir = nc.getChangeRootDir(); //The option "Change the root dir name" java.io.File rootDir = nc.getRootDir(); //The absolute path to the file or directory String absolutePath = nc.getPathRootDir(); //The absolute path to the file or directory }
+       //For the option "Delete space"
+       nc.setChangeWithoutMayus(false);
+       //For the option "Change dirs name"
+       nc.setChangeDirsName(true);
+       //For the option "Change files name"
+       nc.setChangeFileName(true);
+       //For the option "Erase accent marks"
+       nc.setEraseAccentMarks(true);
+       //For the option "Delete last spaces"
+       nc.setDeleteLastSpace(true);
+       //For the option "Change the root dir name" nc.setChangeRootDir(true);
+       //The absolute path to the file or directory nc.setRootDir(new File("absolute_path_to_your_directory_or_file");
+       //The absolute path to the file or directory nc.setRootDir("absolute_path_to_your_directory_or_file");

+       //The option "Change the sub dirs"
+       boolean changeSubDir = nc.getChangeSubDir();
+       //The options "Begin with capital letters"
+       boolean beginWithMayus = nc.getBeginWithMayus();
+       //The option "Change spaces with low bar" boolean changeWithLowBar = nc.getChangeWithLowBar();
+       //The option "Change spaces with script"
+       boolean changeWithScript = nc.getChangeWithScript();
+       //The option "Delete space (Next letter on capital)" boolean changeWithMayus = nc.getChangeWithMayus();
+       //The option "Delete space"
+       boolean changeWithoutMayus = nc.getChangeWithoutMayus();
+       //The option "Change dirs name"
+       boolean changeDirsName = nc.getChangeDirsName();
+       //The option "Change files name"
+       boolean changeDirsName = nc.getChangeFileName();
+       //The option "Erase accent marks"
+       boolean changeFileName = nc.getEraseAccentMarks();
+       //The option "Delete last spaces"
+       boolean deleteLastSpace = nc.getDeleteLastSpace();
+       //The option "Change the root dir name" boolean changeRootDir = nc.getChangeRootDir();
+       //The absolute path to the file or directory java.io.File rootDir = nc.getRootDir();
+       //The absolute path to the file or directory String absolutePath = nc.getPathRootDir();
+    }
 }
 ```